A Holocaust survivor will mark that history differently after the horrors of Oct. 7

 Hamas has said its attack was aimed against Israeli occupation and its blockade of Gaza, and pro-Palestinian activists deny any antisemitic motives in their opposition to Israel’s military offensive.
 For most Jewish Israelis, global protests calling for boycotts of Israel and questioning the country’s right to exist often veer into antisemitism.

-Although there were no fatalities at Meflasim, its roughly 800 residents were told to leave, along with more than 120,000 Israelis who lived within a few kilometers of the borders with Gaza and Lebanon.
-Meflasim, Tzamir's steady anchor after a childhood filled with upheaval and uncertainty, was no longer a safe haven.
+Although there were no fatalities at Mefalsim, its roughly 800 residents were told to leave, along with more than 120,000 Israelis who lived within a few kilometers of the borders with Gaza and Lebanon.
+Mefalsim, Tzamir's steady anchor after a childhood filled with upheaval and uncertainty, was no longer a safe haven.

 Tzamir said the Oct.
 7 attack brought up all kinds of memories from her childhood trauma.
 She could function during the day, but when she went to sleep her dreams were filled with blood and death and fires, visions that reminded her of the bombings she witnessed as a child in Germany.

-Tzamir is one of approximately 2,000 Holocaust survivors in Israel who were forced to evacuate due to the war in Gaza, according to Israel’s Ministry of Welfare and Social Affairs.
-The ministry estimates 132,000 Holocaust survivors live in Israel.
+Tzamir is one of approximately 2,000 Holocaust survivors in Israel who were forced to evacuate from their homes due to the war in Gaza, according to Israel’s Ministry of Welfare and Social Affairs.
+The ministry estimates that 132,000 Holocaust survivors live in Israel.

 Tzamir served as a director of her kibbutz for 13 years, so she knows every resident.
-She said some families may never return to Meflasim, just a mile (1.4 kilometers) from the Gaza border.
-Explosions from Gaza reverberate on the buildings, and the sense of security is difficult to reclaim.
+She said some families may never return to Mefalsim, just a mile (1.4 kilometers) from the Gaza border.
+Explosions from Gaza reverberate over the buildings, and the sense of security is difficult to reclaim.

 But it was never a question for her, she said.

-Note: This story has been corrected to show that the spelling of the kibbutz is Mefalsim.